Âé¶¹Ó³»

 They will help

-- slow down traffic
+• slow down permitted traffic

-- provide informal street crossing points mid-block
+• provide informal street crossing points mid-block

-- provide spaces where appropriately scaled, temporary events can be hosted on the street.
+• provide spaces where appropriately scaled, temporary events can be hosted on the street.